 Sport Class SG-S (Trap):

-Athletes with poor balance and/or trunk stability, competing from a wheelchair in a standard seated position.
+Athletes with poor balance and/or trunk stability, competing from a wheelchair or seat in a standard seated position.
 Athletes have an impairment in the lower limb(s), but no functional limitation in the upper limbs.

 Sport Class SG-L (Trap):